janestreet/magic-trace/README.md

 1. [take a quick tour through the codebase](https://github.com/janestreet/magic-trace/wiki/A-quick-tour-of-the-codebase), then
 1. [hit up the issue tracker](https://github.com/janestreet/magic-trace/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) for a good starter project.

+More documentation is available on [the magic-trace wiki](https://github.com/janestreet/magic-trace/wiki).

 # Testimonials

 If you're on the fence about trying this out, we've collected some [testimonials](https://github.com/janestreet/magic-trace/wiki/Unsolicited-reviews) from other users.